-We are delighted to have your group visit Nauvoo Historic Sites.
+We look forward to your visit to the Illinois Historic Sites in Nauvoo and Carthage.
 Careful planning and coordination with Guest Services will help you have a better experience while here.
 If your group includes 25 or more people, please complete our Group Planning Checklist and fill out the Group Request form to tell us about your group and your plans.
 We will contact you to discuss reservations, activities, and other scheduling matters.
 We are not able to arrange lodging, food, or transportation.

 If your group consists of fewer than 25 people, you do not need to contact us for scheduling, but you may still review the information on this page to aid you in planning your visit to Nauvoo.